jsheunis/jsheunis.github.io/_posts/2020-04-14-spm12-octave-binder.md

 aws s3 sync --no-sign-request s3://openneuro.org/ds000157 ds000157-download/ --exclude "*" --include "sub-01/*"
 ````

 This code does the following:
-- Download (using `curl`), extract and install (in names directories) the following GitHub repositories:
+1. Download (using `curl`), extract and install (in named directories) the following GitHub repositories:
-  - Some of my Matlab and SPM12-based scripts from [this repo](https://github.com/jsheunis/matlab-spm-scripts-jsh)
+    1. Some of my Matlab and SPM12-based scripts from [this repo](https://github.com/jsheunis/matlab-spm-scripts-jsh)
-  - [dicm2nii](https://github.com/xiangruili/dicm2nii), which is great for reading, writing and visualising NIfTI files.
+    2. [dicm2nii](https://github.com/xiangruili/dicm2nii), which is great for reading, writing and visualising NIfTI files.
 I used the code from [my fork](https://github.com/jsheunis/dicm2nii), since I updated some files.
-  - [SPM12](https://github.com/spm/spm12/archive/r7771) for reasons which are probably obvious by now.
+    3. [SPM12](https://github.com/spm/spm12/archive/r7771) for reasons which are probably obvious by now.
 A [patch](https://github.com/spm/spm-docker/blob/master/octave/spm12_r7771.patch) related to Octave is also installed.
-- Compile the MEX files for Octave
+2. Compile the MEX files for Octave
-- In the SPM12 directory, find and delete all `mat2file*.*` files except for `mat2file.mex` (and do the same for `file2mat*.*` files).
+3. In the SPM12 directory, find and delete all `mat2file*.*` files except for `mat2file.mex` (and do the same for `file2mat*.*` files).
 This is needed due to a bug in Octave something something MEX files something something private directories.
 For more information on the "something something", dear reader, please have a look at [this issue](https://github.com/spm/spm-notebooks/issues/1).
 This is also related to the Octave version issue mentioned previously, since having a more recent version of Octave available would negate the need for the current workaround.
-- Add the directories containing the downloaded code to the Octave path.
+4. Add the directories containing the downloaded code to the Octave path.
-- Use `awscli` to download a single subject's fMRI data from [OpenNeuro/ds000157](https://openneuro.org/datasets/ds000157/versions/00001).
+5. Use `awscli` to download a single subject's fMRI data from [OpenNeuro/ds000157](https://openneuro.org/datasets/ds000157/versions/00001).

 ### 5 - Include Jupyter notebooks (`*.ipynb` files)